-A service retiree must have at least 10 years of service credit in the TRS pension at the time of retirement.
-This service credit may include up to five years of military service credit, but it may not include any other purchased special or equivalent service credit.
-In addition to the "10 years of service credit" requirement, you must meet one of the following requirements at retirement:
+A service retiree must have at least 10 years of service credit in the TRS pension when they retire.
+Service credit may include up to five years of military service credit, but it may not include other purchased special or equivalent service credit.
+In addition to the "10 years of service credit" requirement, you must meet one of the following requirements when you retire:

-- The sum of your age and years of service credit in the TRS pension equals or exceeds 80 (with at least 10 years of service credit), regardless of whether you had a reduction in the retirement annuity for early age (years of service credit can include purchased service); or - You have 30 or more years of service credit in the TRS pension (including purchased service).
+- Your age plus years of service credit in the TRS pension must equal or exceed 80 (with at least 10 years of service credit), regardless of whether you had a reduction in your retirement annuity for early age (years of service credit can include purchased service); or - You have 30 or more years of service credit in the TRS pension (including purchased service).